-Both models displayed nonlinear responses to drought, in concurrence with Hypothesis H1, but they differ in their behavior and between sites.
+The models displayed varied nonlinear responses to drought, differing substantially in their behavior and between sites.
 In general, ED2 shows sensitivity to drought duration (Hypothesis H1b), while LPJ-GUESS shows a stronger sensitivity to drought intensity (Hypothesis H1a).
 ED2's sensitivity to the duration of drought was mild at Palo Verde (Fig. 2a), and stronger at EucFACE particularly during the 4-year drought with a strong non-monotonic pattern (see explanation below) (Fig. 2b).
 When reporting only percentage of biomass loss, ED2 predicts close to no UCE response at Palo Verde; with a maximum biomass reduction of only 40% during 95% precipitation removal and a 4-year drought event (i.e., UCE).
-LPJ-GUESS shows no sensitivity to drought duration but is highly sensitive to drought intensity.
-C loss predicted by LPJ-GUESS at Palo Verde reached a threshold at ~65% drought intensity, after which forests exhibit strong biomass losses, up to 100% (Fig. 2a).
+LPJ-GUESS shows threshold tipping patterns highly sensitive to drought intensity.
+C loss predicted by LPJ-

+GUESS at Palo Verde reached a threshold at ~65% drought intensity, after which forests exhibit strong biomass losses, up to 100% (Fig. 2a).
 At the EucFACE site, both models predict a critical threshold of biomass loss at 35%-45% drought intensity, with LPJ-GUESS predicting total biomass loss (up to 100%) after this drought intensity threshold (Fig. 2b).
 The EucFACE drought threshold is lower than that of the seasonally dry mixed tropical forest in Palo Verde.

-With respect to C loss over a recovering time period (integrated-C-loss), the two models predict similar drought responses at Palo Verde (Fig. 2c), but not at EucFACE (Fig. 2d).
-At Palo Verde, the similarity between models in integrated-C-loss reflected longer biomass recovery time but less biomass loss in the short-term in ED2 relative to LPJ-GUESS, which predicted greater biomass loss immediately after drought but shorter recovery time.
-With the exception of the 1-year drought in ED2, both models predict similar integrated-C-loss across a range of UCEs at Palo Verde, via different pathways.
-The integrated-C-loss metric revealed a strong non-linear response to drought duration in ED2 (Fig. 2c), while this nonlinearity is less evident when only examining change in biomass (Fig. 2a).
+With respect to C loss over a recovering time period (severity-drought index), the two models predict similar drought responses at Palo Verde (Fig. 2c), but not at EucFACE (Fig. 2d).
+At Palo Verde, the similarity between models in severity-drought index reflected longer biomass recovery time but less biomass loss in the short-term in ED2 relative to LPJ-GUESS, which predicted greater biomass loss immediately after drought but shorter recovery time.
+With the exception of the 1-year drought in ED2, both models predict similar severity-drought index across a range of UCEs at Palo Verde, via different pathways.
+The severity-drought index revealed an exacerbated response to drought duration in ED2 with drought durations greater than one year (Fig. 2c), compared to when only examining loss in biomass at the time of the event (Fig. 2a).
 The "V"-shaped patterns observed particularly in Fig. 2b, arise from interactions between whole-leaf phenology and stomatal responses to drought in ED2.
 For drought intensities lower than 40%, stomatal conductance is reduced but leaves are not fully shed.
 Leaf respiration continues, gradually depleting non-structural C pools, followed by a loss of biomass.
 However, for higher drought intensities, leaf water potentials quickly become systematically lower than leaf turgor loss points and tree cohorts shed all their leaves.
 This strategy represents an immediate loss of C via leaf shedding, but spares the cohort from slow, respiration-driven depletion of C stocks.